rx-gy/autolinux/README.md

 ## Specifics
+A preseed file is embedded in a debian sid netboot iso.
+This creates the base minimal deployment and sets up ansible-pull to run as a boot service through systemd.

+Embedding of the preseed and supporting files in the iso is automated/documented through a bash script.

-Develop a preseed file to describe the base configuration, then playbooks to build out the rest.
-Develop scripts to automate the updating and embedding of the preseed into an iso.
-Use [ventoy](https://ventoy.net/en/index.html) on a bootable USB to deploy base image.
+Use [ventoy](https://ventoy.net/en/index.html) on a bootable USB to deploy the iso.

+Everything else is handled by ansible.

 # autolinux - mechanised